awslabs/multi-model-server/docs/export.md

    ```

    The `data_shape` is a list of integers.
 It should contain batch size as the first dimension as in NCHW.
 Also, 0 is a placeholder for MXNet shape and means any value is valid.
 Batch size should be set as 0.

+   Note that the signature output isn't necessarily the final output that is returned to the user.
+This is directed by your model service class, which defaults to the [MXNet vision service](../dms/mxnet_vision_service.py).
+In this signature.json example your output_type is json and a shape of 1000 results, but API's response is actually limited to the top 5 results via the vision service.
+In the [object detection example](../examples/ssd/README.md), it is using a [signature.json](../examples/ssd/signature.json) that has `"data_shape": [1, 6132, 6]` and has a [custom service](../examples/ssd/ssd_service.py) to modify the output to the API in such a way as to identify the objects AND their locations, e.g. `[(person, 555, 175, 581, 242), (dog, 306, 446, 468, 530)]`.

 **name-symbol.json**